20190109_100259.jpg

 -Aaron Koba

-While waiting until symptoms feel like they are the worst they can be before making the decision to actively seek therapy does not mean that someone will ever be “too broken to heal”, the longer one allows the things that have caused them to struggle can lead to symptoms continuing to worsen, and the more subject matter may be accumulated necessitating an increased length of therapeutic processing.
+While waiting until symptoms feel like they are the worst they can be before making the decision to actively seek therapy does not mean that someone will ever be “too broken to heal”, the longer one allows the things that have caused them to struggle the more time those symptoms have to worsen, and the more traumatic subject matter may be accumulated necessitating an increased length of therapeutic processing.
 The analogy given for trauma by Francine Shapiro the creator of one of the therapies I utilize called EMDR is that trauma is like an emotional wound.
 Like a physical wound that is not cleaned and dressed can become infected and weaken the body, emotional wounds that remain ignored, unprocessed, or avoided can continue to worsen and make the current accumulation of other emotional wounds more likely and weaken the person physically, mentally, and spiritually.
 In this weakened state we can negatively affect those around us, which can be why when some start to struggle more and more they begin to isolate willfully and push others away to avoid hurting them or being hurt by them or others may distance themselves.
 This unfortunately is the complete opposite thing someone who is struggling emotionally usually needs, but can sometimes be the catalyst for change.
 Therapy is a form of support that can be effective in helping someone recover from trauma, but cannot compare with the support close friends, family and loved ones can provide as a support system in their capacity to keep us from feeling as alone in dealing with our trauma if that support is available.
-That being said therapy is a road that is most beneficial when done of a client’s own free will when they make the choice to do something different, which some may not feel or believe is possible and actually may sound quite unpleasant as it is new, and unknown, which can be scary.
+That being said therapy is a road that is most beneficial when done of a client’s own free will when they make the choice to do try something different, which can be scary.
 It is ironically usually when that fear is outweighed by the feeling of being sick and tired of being sick and tired that one braves this new territory and allows themselves to entertain the possibility of a more fulfilling and pleasant existence or at first maybe just a less unpleasant one.
 When this shift occurs the bars of our self built jail cell can begin to feel more confining and less protective, which is reflective of growth and change itself.
 One needs only the seeds of willingness to grow a tree of possibility.
 If you bring the seeds I will show you how to tend to them so your tree can grow until it’s potential manifests into reality.
 You have the necessary sunshine, water, and soil.
 You just maybe were not taught how to use them.
 Let me show you how.